Scenic Hudson: Land-Use

 In 2020, Scenic Hudson along with other local partners acquired two old manufacturing buildings and properties in the city of Poughkeepsie.
 The acquisition is a part of a bigger project slowly underway by Scenic Hudson to revitalize the city’s Northside neighborhood.
 The spaces will likely be used for office spaces, “parkland,” and public gathering spaces.
-Another element of the project slightly farther along is the Pershing Avenue Neighborhood Farm, of which the construction started in Fall 2020.
-The farm will consist of a quarter acre plot, with half being used for educational purposes, and all food grown will be distributed through Dutchess Outreach, another local non-profit organization.
+Another element of the project slightly farther along is the Pershing Avenue Neighborhood Farm, of which the construction started in fall 2020.
+The farm will consist of a quarter acre plot, with half being used for educational purposes, and all food grown will be distributed through Duchess Outreach, another local non-profit organization.
 The second half will act as a community garden where community members can rent out space.
 The hope is that the farm will give the community safer spaces to be outside, as well as a food supply.

 The Pershing Avenue Neighborhood Farm is a part of a response to the status of the city of Poughkeepsie as a food desert.
 A 2014 study found that one in four households in Poughkeepsie was food insecure.
 This statistic was the same for access to a car, which has been proven to impact food security.
 Today there are only three accessible food stores within the city limits, two of which are on the outskirts and may be difficult to access without reliable transportation.
-In 2018, Dutchess Outreach Fresh Market distributed 8,000 pounds of food grown in the Hudson Valley region, and the Pershing Avenue Farm will provide an additional stream of local food to that critical source.
+In 2018, Duchess Outreach Fresh Market distributed 8,000 pounds of food grown in the Hudson Valley region, and the Pershing Avenue Farm will provide an additional stream of local food to that critical source.
 Additionally, in encouraging local residents to learn to grow their own food, the hope is that there will be a further increase in accessibility to healthy food.

 While Scenic Hudson has been a critical actor in this project, a number of other organizations in the area have been instrumental.
-These include Cornell Cooperative Extension, Nubian Directions, Dutchess Outreach, Poughkeepsie Farm Project, Poughkeepsie Alliance, and the City of Poughkeepsie.
+These include Cornell Cooperative Extension, Nubian Directions, Duchess Outreach, Poughkeepsie Farm Project, Poughkeepsie Alliance, and the City of Poughkeepsie.
 Additionally, press releases from Scenic Hudson indicate that they will continue to work with community members for insights on planning.
 All of these moving parts are instrumental in ensuring a grassroots, sustainable approach to revitalizing the dilapidated downtown area.